wesfloyd/pinception/README.md

 # Roadmap

-- Build a draft AVS offline service in Javascript that listens for an event (NewDataSubmission) and pins the associated CID
+- Build a draft offline service in Javascript that listens for an on chain event (NewDataSubmission) and pins the associated CID.
 - Test: setup a local [Foundry Anvil](https://book.getfoundry.sh/anvil/) test script that emits the event to trigger the CID download.
+- Orchestrate the IPFS daemon and run-ipfs-server JS backend to launch via docker compose (initially, then k8s).
 - Build EigenLayer AVS contracts to register Operators, register the AVS and custom AVS contracts to manage the state of pinned CIDs & their Operators.
 - Test: modify test scripts to automate registration and and validate new contracts.
 - Build & Test Story 2.